-The three neighbourhoods that make up the Tzotzil ceremonial centre are represented by crosses that are San Juan, San Pedro and San Sebastián, the two crosses on the other side mean the sun and the moon and the sacred road 9 and the cross of the centre means the centre of the earth or the square universe of the Maya, the four cardinal points
+The three neighborhoods that make up the Tzotzil ceremonial center are represented by crosses that are San Juan, San Pedro, and San Sebastián, the two crosses on the other side mean the sun and the moon and the sacred road 9, and the cross of the center means the center of the earth or the square universe of the Maya, the four cardinal points

 On the sale of women.